-4.12.
-USB Key
+4.13.
+USB Key or Disk Drive

-Your Total Recall VR is equipped with a number of USB 2.0 ports, one located on the front panel and others on the back panel.
-You can connect a USB key to any of the ports and use it to archive recordings.
+Your Total Recall VR is equipped with a number of USB 2.0 ports.
+You can connect a USB key or an external USB disk drive to any of the ports and use it to archive recordings.

-Total Recall VR can archive to one USB key or disk drive at a time.

-If you connect multiple USB keys/disk drives, then Total Recall VR will write archives to the key/drive that you connected FIRST.

-To write archives to a specific key/drive, first disconnect all USB keys/drives and then connect the one that Total Recall VR should write to.
+Image: Total Recall VR can archive to one USB key or disk drive at a time.If you connect multiple USB keys/disk drives, then Total Recall VR will write archives to the key/drive that you connected FIRST.To write archives to a specific key/drive, first disconnect all USB keys/drives and then connect the one that Total Recall VR should write to.